josephjcross/josephjcross.github.io/_pages/about.md

 Hello!

-I am a philologist and scholar of ancient literature, who specializes in the Hebrew Bible and ancient Jewish literature, as well as literature from Ancient Egypt.
+I am a humanist specializing in ancient Mediterranen literature, in particular the Hebrew Bible and Ancient Egyptian literature.
 Currently I am researcher at the Humboldt-Universität zu Berlin with the European Research Council-funded project [From Texts to Literature: Demotic Egyptian Papyri and the Formation of the Hebrew Bible (DEMBIB)](https://www.theologie.hu-berlin.de/en/dembib/dembib).

 Read more about me and my research [here](/aboutme).